kant/Raman_Spectra/Raman_v2/README.md

 ## Folder contents
-* Data file in .txt format
+* Data files in .txt format.
-* Algorithm in python code
+* Algorithm in python code.
-* Report in .pdf format
+* Report in .pdf format.<br>
 _This report was presented on jun 17, 2020._

 ## Credits

-Colaboration with [Uriel128](https://github.com/Uriel148?tab=repositories) and Photoacoustic Lab, DCI-UG.
+Colaboration with [Uriel128](https://github.com/Uriel148/Analisis_Datos_Espectro) and Photoacoustic Lab, DCI-UG.